DATAMIND-UK/.github/profile/README.md

 # DATAMIND-UK

-DATAMIND-UK is DATAMIND’s official GitHub Organization account.
-The term *organization* comes from GitHub’s lexicon and refers to the type of GitHub account, and not to DATAMIND’s structural organization as a Hub (team, partners, etc).
-Therefore, it is important to differentiate between DATAMIND-UK ([GitHub Organization account](https://github.com/DATAMIND-UK)) and DATAMIND ([the Hub itself](https://datamind.org.uk/about-us/)).
+DATAMIND-UK is DATAMIND’s official GitHub Organisation account.
+The term *organisation* comes from GitHub’s lexicon and refers to the type of GitHub account, and not to DATAMIND’s structural organisation as a Hub (team, partners, etc).
+Therefore, it is important to differentiate between DATAMIND-UK ([GitHub Organisation account](https://github.com/DATAMIND-UK)) and DATAMIND ([the Hub itself](https://datamind.org.uk/about-us/)).

 ## DATAMIND-UK's mission